 Throughout these Essays, HM has been distinguished from and counterposed to DM.
 To some, this might seem a bogus distinction.
 But, no Marxist of any intelligence would use slogans drawn exclusively from DM to agitate or propagandise workers.
 Consider for example the following: "The Law of Identity is true only within certain limits and the struggle against the occupation of Afghanistan!"
 Or, "The whole is greater than the sum of the parts and the campaign to keep hospital HH open!"
-Or, "Change in quantity leads to change in quality (and vice versa) and the defence of pensions!"
+Or, "Change in quantity leads to change in quality (and vice versa) and the defence of pensions and working conditions!"
 [An excellent example of the uselessness of this particular 'law' can be found here.]
 Or even, "Being is identical with but at the same time different from Nothing, the contradiction resolved by Becoming, and the fight against the Nazis!"

 Only deeply sectarian papers, of exemplary unpopularity and impressive lack of impact use ideas lifted from DM to try to educate and agitate workers.
 Newsline (the daily paper of the old WRP) used to do this, but like the Dinosaurs it resembled, it is no more.